 Vermont class 4 roads can be found at Chateauguay.
 You'll find wet rocks, slippery logs, rivers, and tight squeezes here.
 Plus, the views from the top are unbeatable.
 So, if you're ready for an unforgettable 4-wheeling experience, this is the place to go!

 And don't forget to shop for some off-roading apparel at Goats Trail to complete your expedition gear.
-We have a large inventory of one-of-a-kind graphics, and deliveries are free.
+We have a large inventory of one-of-a-kind tees, hats, and hoodies.

 Next week we will be exploring locations in the Southeast.